 In Spanish I students begin to develop communicative competence in speaking, writing, comprehending and reading Spanish and expand their understanding of the culture of Spanish speaking countries.
-Our main goal in the class is to provide a context for everything we study.
-We give attention to grammar and vocabulary in a context of real-life situations, Latino cultures, and the language as a whole.
+The main goal in the class is to provide a context for everything students study.
+The class gives attention to grammar and vocabulary in a context of real-life situations, Latino cultures, and the language as a whole.
 The idea is to acquire a feel for the language, an appreciation of its beauty, and a degree of comfort and confidence in speaking it.
-Along the way, we learn a lot about the English language as well as Spanish.
+Along the way, students learn a lot about the English language as well as Spanish.

 In Spanish II, the study of reading, writing, speaking, and listening continues as more complex grammatical structures are introduced.
 With more communicative competence come deeper discussions in Spanish about Latino culture and students’ own experiences.
 Immersion in the language continues as students learn circumlocution in order to hold conversations entirely in Spanish.